PXZUpLUK/Reforestation/README.md

-## What kind of pants do ghosts wear?
-Boo jeans.
+## What do you call an eagle who can play the piano?
+Talonted!